-For the full rules for this event, please see the Helicopter Duration rules in the Pink Book.
+For the full rules for this event, please see the Helicopter Duration rules in the Model Rocket Sporting Code.

 Rotaroc (designed by George Gassaway).
 See the plan in the files section below.
 There have been variations by others, such as the QCR High Rotor kits and the Apogee Heli-Roc kit.
 The basic design is a straight body tube with simple blades folded flat to the tube on boost, the folded blades in a triangular cross-section.
 The design is not too hard to build, though some people dislike attaching the hinges.
 It’s a reliable competitive design that usually puts in solid flights.